lethargilistic/player/README.rst

 Player
 ------

-Player is a basic media player for MP3 and FLAC files.
+Player is a basic media player for MP3 and FLAC files, written in Python3.
 It's intended for use playing Big Finish audio dramas.
 As such, the files are stored in one directory and are played to completion in numeric order.
 You can skip to the next track or skip back to the last track.
 If displays the name of the track, and perhaps the